 Concors par Tescj Cinematografics in Lenghe Furlane

 The “Concors par Tescj Cinematografics in Lenghe Furlane” was founded in 1996, originally as a competition for screenplays only.
 However, it was enlarged in 2002 and now includes four sections altogether: one for screenplays, one for film topics, one for essays and a fourth for articles of film criticism.
-Organized by CEC – Centro Espressioni Cinematografiche, the “Concors” is held every two years, between the “Mostre dal Cine Furlan” (now called just “Mostre dal Cine”) events, and each section has its own monetary prize for the winner and special mentions for other outstanding contributions.
+Organized by CEC – Centro Espressioni Cinematografiche, the “Concors” is held every two years, between the “Mostre dal Cine Furlan” events (now called just “Mostre dal Cine”), and each section has its own monetary prize for the winner and special mentions for other outstanding contributions.
 Prizewinning entries are then published in the Friulian cinema magazine “Segnâi di lûs”.

 A number of prominent personalities have acted as members of the jury in the event to date, including Elio Bartolini, Luca Vendruscolo, Giorgio Placereani, Giancarlo Deganutti, Xavier Lamuela, Dante Spinotti, Renato Calligaro, Roberto Iacovissi, Alessandra Kersevan, Marcello De Stefano, Giovanni Frau, Mariella Micelli, Daniele Fior, Maurizio Mattiuzza, Max Mauro, Giorgio Cantoni, Stefano Moratto, Gianni Pascoli, Paolo Cantarutti, Massimo Garlatti-Costa, Mario Turello and Donato Toffoli.
 Overall, 48 screenplays, 14 film topics, 1 piece of film criticism and 7 essays have been presented at the various editions of the “Concors”.
 At each event the CEC publishes and presents a book in Friulian (or in multiple languages) on a cinematographic topic directly or indirectly associated with Friuli.
 The two books published so far are: Cine e identitâts culturâls, la opare cinematografiche di Marcello De Stefano, by Lara Meroi (Centro Espressioni Cinematografiche, Udine, 2007); Il cine furlan in lenghe furlane, by Sara De Simon (in three languages: Friulian, Italian, English) (Centro Espressioni Cinematografiche, Udine, 2010).